trw24/Atlas-Messenger-iOS/README.md

 This repository contains the source code of Atlas Messenger, an example application built by [Layer](https://layer.com/) to showcase the capabilities of [Atlas](https://github.com/layerhq/Atlas-iOS), a library of robust communications user interface components integrated with the Layer platform.

+#### For Demo Purposes only

+You may be tempted to directly integrate Atlas Messenger code straight into your app as a shortcut, but this is not recommended.
+Developers that have tried to directly integrate Atlas Messenger code into existing apps without fully understanding how Layer concepts like User Authentication work end up frustrated and confused.
+Three important things to note about Atlas Messenger:

+1. Atlas Messenger uses an Layer identity server and token provider designed to only be used with this project.
+You must use your own identity server and token provider.
+For more information, check out our [Authentication Guide](https://developer.layer.com/docs/ios/guides).
+1. Atlas Messenger has a cap of only 20 users.
+1. The Layer identity server does not work with production app id's.

+If you're interested in learning more about how Atlas works and how best to incorporate it into your application then please read the [Atlas Documentation](https://developer.layer.com/docs/ios/atlas).

 ## Getting Started

 Building Atlas Messenger requires that you obtain a Layer App ID.
 You can obtain an App ID by registering for a Layer account on the [Experience Atlas](https://developer.layer.com/dashboard/signup/atlas) page.
 Alternately, a pre-built version is available for immediate testing [at the same location](https://developer.layer.com/dashboard/signup/atlas).